R-Grigala/RESTful_CRUD/README.md

+# RESTful CRUD API with Express.js, Node.js, and MongoDB

 This project demonstrates how to build a RESTful CRUD API using **Express.js**, **Node.js**, and **MongoDB**.
 The API allows you to perform the following operations on a user resource:

 - **Create** a user (POST)